shiningsurya/GMRT-FRB-Pol-session/docs/calibrate.md

 The top-left panel shows the frequency average time profile.
 The red and the green regions are the OFF and ON regions respectively.
 The top-right panel shows magnitude (how correct is the trial cross hand delay) against trial cross hand delays (Delays grid).
 The vertical dotted black line is at the chosen cross hand delay.
-The middle panel shows PHI ($\phi$, in radians) as a function of frequency with data as black points and the linear model with blue line.
+The middle panel shows PHI (in radians) as a function of frequency with data as black points and the linear model with blue line.
 The bottom panel shows difference of data and linear model also as a function of frequency.
 It is clear that error is of the order of 0.1 rad or around 6 deg.

 **Notice how the error has structures in it.
 It does not seem Gaussian.
 There seems to be locally correlated.
 This has implications when we are measuring RM.**